PBSC-Hammond/CAI1001/DevShedule.md

  * Quiz completed
  * Lectures:  NEEDS Work
  * Tips tricks and insights NEEDS WORK
- * Course resources NEEDS Work
+ * Course resources all set
  * Discussion all set
    * Rubric all set
  * Reflection all set